The Path to Drawdown: Energy Storage

 The conventional way of supplying power when the demand for electricity peaks is for utility companies to fire up “peaker” plants.
 But most peakers run on natural gas and are highly polluting.

-Neither of these solutions directly help reduce greenhouse gas emissions, but they both facilitate the development of more renewable energy sources and ultimately smooth the transition in the energy system.
+Neither of these solutions directly help cut greenhouse gas emissions, but they both facilitate the development of more renewable energy sources and ultimately smooth the transition in the energy system.

-While Project Drawdown doesn’t model the growth of energy storage so as to avoid double-counting with renewable energy solutions, it’s clear that their production and adoption need to accelerate, and their cost needs to fall around the world will accelerate the shift to a zero-emission grid.
+While Project Drawdown doesn’t model the growth of energy storage so as to avoid double-counting with renewable energy solutions, it’s clear that their production and adoption need to accelerate, and their cost needs to fall to accelerate the shift to a zero-emission grid.